 Depending on where they are in the United States, many Muslims will end up fasting for around 17 hours — a considerable feat to keep up for 30 or 31 consecutive days.
 A fast isn’t just about not eating or drinking, though; it’s about keeping your head clear of negative thoughts and actively participating in acts of kindness and charity.

-Once the sun sets, families and friends gather to break the fast, which is typically done with dates, a nutrient-rich treat.
-Mosques often hold iftar celebrations and welcome non-Muslim members of the community — as well as the less fortunate — to join.
+Once the sun sets, families gather to break the fast, which is typically done with dates, a nutrient-rich treat.
+Mosques often hold iftar celebrations and welcome non-Muslim members of the community — as well as the less fortunate — to join, although this year things have obviously changed.
 At home, iftar is usually a casual meal, but one filled with delicious fare.
 Depending on the cultural traditions, you may see things like potato samosas, hearty beef curries, honey-drenched desserts and plenty of juices and water to help rehydrate the body.

 Children generally don’t begin fasting until they reach adolescence, but there are many other ways to involve them in Ramadan celebrations.
 Many Muslim families with young children begin by decorating the house with balloons, streamers and flags.
 Some even hang lights up outside, akin to Christmas season.
 The idea, of course, is to create a festive atmosphere and get kids excited about the special month.

 Many families read Ramadan-focused storybooks at bedtime to teach kids about the holy month, and others spend a few hours making “Ramadan kareem” (which roughly translates to “may Ramadan be generous to you”) cards for their family and neighbors.